GatoGraphQL/GatoGraphQL/layers/GraphQLAPIForWP/plugins/graphql-api-for-wp/docs/en/modules/schema-namespacing.md

 ## When to use

 If plugins WooCommerce and Easy Digital Downloads both implemented a `Product` type for the GraphQL API, then we could not normally install both plugins at the same time.
-By enabling the Schema namespacing module, this conflict is avoided because their type names would be converted into `Automattic_WooCommerce_Product` and `SandhillsDevelopment_EasyDigitalDownloads_Product` respectively.
+The Schema namespacing module helps avert this conflict, because their type names would be converted into `Automattic_WooCommerce_Product` and `SandhillsDevelopment_EasyDigitalDownloads_Product` respectively.

 Similarly, the Marketing and Tutorials teams from the same company can release their own type `Discount`, instead of `Marketing_Discount` and `Tutorial_Discount`.